dainst/gazetteer_drescher/README.md

 After having installed both Erlang and Elixir, check out the repository, switch to its root directory and run `mix deps.get`.

-[Mix](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) is Elixir's package manager/build tool and should download everything automatically, by reading the dependencies from  `mix.exs`.
+[Mix](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) is Elixir's package manager/build tool and should download everything automatically by reading the dependencies from  `mix.exs`.

 ## Usage